 What is MASieraad

 The school is not funded by a governmental or cultural organization, and therefore students pay a fee that is comparable to that of other private schools.
-The MASieraad school is hosted by PXL-MAD in Hasselt, Belgium, while regular inspirational visits to the Netherlands are part of the curriculum.
+MASieraad is hosted by PXL-MAD in Hasselt, Belgium, while regular inspirational visits to the Netherlands are part of the curriculum.

 The Masterclass Program MASieraad H-A is an integrated program of the Master in Visual Arts specialization Jewellery Design, Gold and Silversmithing and post-graduate education.
 Successful completion of the Masterclass Program leads to a Master’s degree in Visual Arts specialization, Jewellery Design, Gold and Silversmithing and a certificate MASieraad H-A